 Daily structured carpet time: Songs and stories, calendar activities, class engagement activities such as Bingo.

 Person of the Day: Our 4-year-old students have the opportunity to be the teacher helper for the day.
 A list goes out monthly, showing what day your child will take on this role.
-Responsibilities include: being line leader, checking the weather, feeding the fish, and participating in other helpful classroom tasks.
+Responsibilities include: being line leader, checking the weather, and participating in other helpful classroom tasks.
 Fridays are show and tell where the leaders of the week bring an item from home and tell their friends why it’s important to them.

 Community Enrichment: GrandFriends, community garden, police officer, firefighter and doctor visits.